Mariners vs. Angels Player Props Betting Odds

 France Stats

-- France has put up 66 hits with 19 doubles, five home runs and 16 walks.
-He has driven in 28 runs with one stolen base.
+- Ty France has 20 doubles, five home runs, 16 walks and 28 RBI (67 total hits).
+He has stolen one base.

-- France will look for his sixth straight game with a hit in this matchup.
-During his last five outings he is batting .455 with three doubles and three RBI.
+- France takes a six-game streak with at least one hit into this one.
+During his last 10 games he is hitting .341 with five doubles and four RBI.

 France Recent Games